This post is a result of a writing challenge prompt; “Sharing my voice feels like…”

 …letting others throw stones and knives at me.

-But sharing my voice also feels like obedience to the Lord.
-And it gives me hope that it may point others to Christ and godly living.
+But sharing my voice as the Spirit leads is also obedience to the Lord.
+And it gives me hope that it may point others to Christ and encourage godliness.
 These two things must overcome the other feelings that are ultimately all self-focused.

 Fear

-Years ago, as a divorced, single mom, a sweet older man on the maintenance staff at church encouraged me to attend the singles group at church.
+Years ago, as a divorced, single mom, a sweet older man on the maintenance staff at church encouraged me to attend the singles group there.
 It was the last place I ever wanted to go.
 Putting yourself out there, even for just fellowship, is a scary thing after betrayal and abandonment.
+The human heart and mind can be so delicate.
 I let fear of being hurt keep me from a lot of things.
-The human heart and mind can be so delicate.

 The person encouraging this, Danny, said something to me then that I still remember all these years later.
 He said, “Lisa, when you sing you let everyone see you…your heart, and your deepest thoughts and beliefs.
 Why not let people get to know you like they do when you sing?
 They’ll love you.”

-I don’t know about everyone loving me – that’s impossible.
+I don’t know about everyone loving me – that’s impossible if we live for the Lord.
 Danny was true about one thing, though.
 I’ve always been able to express my voice best in song.
 The Lord -Who He is, what He’s said, and what He’s done – is the best thing about me and the only good in me.
 It’s easy to sing about that.

 Sharing that every chance I get is how I best share my voice.
 Oddly, one of my favorite times to sing is at funerals.
 Being able to minister to a family in their deepest loss is a true blessing as I see God use it to minister His peace to others.